 Addiction is a disease of the brain and it is undertreated.
-Medication-assisted treatment (MAT) is gaining support and momentum at the national and state levels as a critical tool in the fight against opioid use disorder.
-MAT involves the use of specific prescription medications to ease withdrawal symptoms and reduce psychological cravings in patients with opioid use disorder.
-When combined with counseling and other behavioral health services, MAT has been shown to reduce illicit drug use and overdose deaths.
+Medication for Opioid Use Disorder (MOUD) is gaining support and momentum at the national and state levels as a critical tool in the fight against opioid use disorder.
+MOUD involves the use of specific prescription medications to ease withdrawal symptoms and reduce psychological cravings in patients with opioid use disorder.
+When combined with counseling and other behavioral health services, MOUD has been shown to reduce illicit drug use and overdose deaths.

 The resources on this page can help you learn more about getting started.